microsoft/azure-devops-node-api/CONTRIBUTING.md

 ## General contribution guide

-> Keep in mind: most of the code in this repository is auto-generated, but you can contribute to the non-generated aspects of the library.
+> **Note**: most of the code in this repository is auto-generated, but you can contribute to the non-generated aspects of the library.

 1. Unless it is a trivial change, make sure that there is a corresponding issue for your change first.
 If there is none, create one.
 2. Create a fork in GitHub